Autostronomy/AstroPhot/CONTRIBUTING.md

 If no issue already exists, then make a new one; make sure to use a descriptive title and include lots of keywords even if it makes the grammar a bit funny.
 Then add a detailed description of what needs to be done; a detailed description is one that someone other than yourself could take and work from to add the new feature.
 Make sure to tag your issue with any tags that are relevant for that issue.
-If you are ready to take on the Issue, then assign yourself explicitly to it.
+If you are ready to take on the Issue, then assign yourself to it.
 Please don't assign other people to an issue unless they have explicitly asked you to.

 ### Solving an Issue